SergejRuff/Virusparies/README.md

 ### GT - VhgTabularRasa

 This function creates a formatted table using the gt package, based on input data with specified column names.
-It is particularly useful for generating tables that cannot be produced with `vhRunsTable`.
+It is particularly useful for generating tables that cannot be produced with `VhgRunsTable`.

 ``` r